 Do you remember the time you sat on a dock watching the mist rise from the early morning water?

-Wearing my jewelry will take you back to that feeling because it was made here, by me, in my little studio in the woods.
+Wearing my jewelry takes you back to that feeling because it was made here, by me, in my little studio overlooking the Boundary Waters Wilderness.

 I've always been an artist but took a detour with computer science (long story I could tell you sometime over a glass of wine).
 One day I put fire to metal and was hooked.
 After that I studied jewelry making under a master silversmith and lapidary artist in Taos, New Mexico.

 I like to say I'm a story teller in metal and stone.
 I let the stones inform the design.
 When they're ready, they give me a little whisper and we begin.

 I made a decision early on that I would only create one-of-a-kind pieces.
 Once you have a piece of my jewelry, you know for sure that no one else in the world will ever have one like it.

 10 things you'd probably find out about me if we were on the dock chatting.